How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations: Numerical Evaluation of the Linear Stability Hybrid Simulations

 to $f_p(v_\perp,v_\parallel)$.
 Specifically, we determine the VDF regions driving wave growth and damping as a function of scale (\emph{bottom} panels on Fig. \ref{fig:hyb2d_ev}) by constructing functions that depend on $k_\parallel$ and $k_\perp$, applying $\mathcal{G}$ to $f_p$ and $f_\alpha$ across $v_\perp$ at the resonant parallel velocity associated with each wavevector,

 The resonant integer $n$ determines the order of the relevant resonance, which is determined by the polarization of the wave.

 The amount of energy gained or lost is proportional to $\mathcal{G}\{f_p[v_\parallel^{\textrm{res}}(k_\parallel),v_\perp)]\}$, shown for a selected wavevector for two times from the simulation in Fig.~\ref{fig:GQL}.
-With the diffusive flux of particles flows tangent to semicircles with $v_\perp^2 + (v_\parallel-\frac{\omega_r}{k_\parallel})^2=$ constant, the sign of the energy transfer depends if the particles gain or lose kinetic enregy $v_\perp^2 + v_\parallel^2$.
+The diffusive flux of particles flows tangent to semicircles with $v_\perp^2 + (v_\parallel-\frac{\omega_r}{k_\parallel})^2=$ constant, so the sign of the energy transfer depends if the particles gain or lose kinetic energy $v_\perp^2 + v_\parallel^2$.
 For visual clarity, the $v_\perp$ values for the selected $v_{\textrm{res}}$ that are emitting power are highlighted in brown.
 For these oblique wavevectors, we see that at early times, the entire simulated $\alpha$-particle distribution contributes to driving the instability through the $n=-1$ alpha cyclotron resonance.
 At the same time, the proton VDF is heated through the $n=+1$ proton cyclotron resonance.
 As the protons do not absorb as much energy as the alphas emit, the equilibrium is unstable and a coherent wave is observed.
 Both the proton and alpha VDFs increase their perpendicular kinetic energy.
 In Fig.~\ref{fig:double-scan}, we illustrate the wavevector regions of stability and instability for the forward-propagating \Alfven dispersion surface, $\gamma/\omega_r$, as well as the power being emitted or absorbed by the protons $\gamma_p/\omega_r$, and the $\gamma_\alpha/\omega_r$.
 The MUM is at $\theta_{kB}\sim 75^\circ$ and $k_\parallel d_p \sim 1$.
 It is visible that at early times, the protons do not contribute to any wave growth, but strongly damp via the $n=1$ resonance.

-By $t\Omega_p=500$, this strong cyclotron damping has preferentially heated the protons in the perpendicular direction sufficiently so that the parallel \Alfven cyclotron waves are unstable.
+The interaction between the two instabilities is depicted on Fig. \ref{fig:time_series}.
+After the initial scattering of smaller number of particles by linear ODI, a larger fraction of the VDF becomes susceptible to resonance, which causes intense heating at the expense of the $\alpha$-particle drift.
+By $t\Omega_p=500$, this strong cyclotron damping has elongated the proton VDF in the perpendicular direction sufficiently so that the parallel \Alfven cyclotron waves are unstable.
 There is also a large scale instability driven by the $n=0$ resonance with the alpha distribution, and the $n=-1$ resonance is still driving an oblique instability.
+Hence, during the period marked in \emph{blue} on Figure \ref{fig:time_series} we observe steady transfer of drift energy into three distinct processes: perpendicular heating, which is partially mitigated by AIC for protons, and parallel heating \textbf{via $n=0$ resonance}.